open-amt-cloud-toolkit/docs/docs/Tutorials/Scaling/Kubernetes/deployingk8s.md

     - **&lt;SERVERURL&gt;** is the loction for the Postgres database.

-    !!! warning "Warning - Using an SSL Connection" This tutorial uses the connection string setting of 'no-verify' for ease of setup. **For production, it is recommended to use a SSL connection.**
+    !!! warning "Warning - Using an SSL Connection" This tutorial uses the connection string setting of 'disable' for ease of setup. **For production, it is recommended to use a SSL connection.**

 2. Create RPS connection string secret.

     ```
-    kubectl create secret generic rps --from-literal=connectionString=postgresql://<USERNAME>:<PASSWORD>@<SERVERURL>:5432/rpsdb?sslmode=no-verify
+    kubectl create secret generic rps --from-literal=connectionString=postgresql://<USERNAME>:<PASSWORD>@<SERVERURL>:5432/rpsdb?sslmode=disable
     ```

 3. Create MPS Router connection string secret.